AgentHub

 Primary value

-Devin leans Autonomous ticket, migration, and PR execution, while GitHub Copilot leans Developer-in-the-loop coding and review assistance.
+Devin leans Autonomous ticket, migration, and PR execution, while GitHub Copilot leans Developer-in-the-loop coding, review, CLI, and Copilot app assistance.

 Devin